 22nd February – ‘Cabernet Sauvignon Around the World – 10 spots available – 30 euros/person

 Articles: I probably spend too much of my time reading online articles about wine.
 However, as a result I can find and select a choice few to share – here are my three favourites from last month!

-Wine of the month: I’m constantly on the look-out for wines of real quality and value; most commonly you’ll find me drinking in the 6-25 euro range:
+Wine of the Month: I’m constantly on the look-out for wines of real quality and value; here is my favourite wine of the month:

 These newsletters only come out once a month and there is a limit on space for content.
 If you use Social Media and want to keep up with regular wine updates and occasional rambles, feel free to connect with me on any of the following platforms.